Skatterbrainz/sktools/README.md

   * To update the module, open a PowerShell console using "Run as Administrator"
   * Type ```Update-Module sktools -Force```
   * If a session was already running, terminate and restart it (e.g. ```Start-SkatterTools```)

+# Default Port Setting

+By default, SkatterTools runs on TCP port 8080.
+If you prefer another port, use the -Port parameter when launching the service.
+For example, ```Start-SkatterTools -Port 8181```

 # skconfig.txt options

 If you will be using SkatterTools with a Configuration Manager site environment, you will need